jakubvalenta/covid-chance/README.md

 means this step is idempotent.

-Alternatively, you can run this step in an interactive mode, which will ask you using a command line for a confirmation before posting the tweet.
+Alternatively, you can run this step in an interactive mode, which will ask you on the command line for a confirmation before posting the tweet.

 ``` shell
 $ make post-tweet-interactive